arhi/gcodestat/README.md

 set if=%filepath%%filename%%extension%
 set of=%filepath%%filename%_M117%extension%

-E:\Dev\eclipse-workspace\gcodestat\gcodestat.exe -d 0.02 -a 1000 --gcode="%if%" --output="%of%" | c:\Windows\System32\msg.exe %username%
+E:\Dev\eclipse-workspace\gcodestat\gcodestat.exe -d 0.02 -a 1000 --alert --gcode="%if%" --output="%of%" --api_key=YOUROCTOPRINTAPIKEY --api_url="http://192.168.0.1/api/files/local"

 ```

-you can even add curl to shoot the %of% directly to octoprint (as in gs.bat that's part of the code), or some SED/AWK to do some search/replace etc etc..
+ --alert will display the windows alert showing time to print
+ --api_key & --api_url if set will upload the file to the octoprint (finally you can send to octoprint from simplify3d)

 and then put in the "Scripts" tab, "additional terminal commands for postprocessing" a line that call's it: